 If one or both of you are not looking forward to learning to dance, it stops progression.
 It will take you much longer to get your project finished, cost more to your pocketbook and has the potential to make your otherwise fun experience a pretty miserable one.
 Please only come to the studio when both of you are in a positive frame of mind.
 Only the best of feelings belong on the dance floor.
 It will take you the furthest distance in the creation of an enjoyable and fun endeavor for everyone.

 All dance instructors are not the same

 A lot of people assume that as a teacher of dance, I must teach all kinds of dance genre from ballet to hip hop to tap or lyrical.
 The truth is I only teach couples how to dance together.
-I teach couples how to connect to a partner, how to keep rhythm, how to apply the physics that make your dancing together feel good.
+I teach couples how to connect to a partner, how to keep time to your music, how to apply the physics that make your dancing together feel good.
 I don't teach any other kind of dance form.
-So sadly, if you want a hip-hop routine or a choreographed dance where you are dancing independently side by side each other, I can't do that.
+So sadly, if you want a hip-hop routine or a choreographed dance where you are dancing independently side by side with each other, I can't do that.
 That is when you need to search for a hip hop instructor.
 To avoid being pointed in the wrong direction, be specific to any other dance establishments that may contact that you are not wanting ballroom.
 Otherwise you may be referred back to me which could be frustrating on your end.

 Choosing the perfect dance package for your first dance.

 1 or 2 lessons: This will teach you in simple lead/follow format in one dance.
 Sadly, you won't have enough time to choreograph any part of your song.
 It is perfect for those who contact me at the last minute to avoid that eighth grade "grab and sway".